syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/connecting-to-data-source/oracle.md

 layout: post
 title: "Oracle Data Binding in ASP.NET Core Pivotview component | Syncfusion"
 description: "Learn how to bind data from a Oracle database in the Syncfusion ASP.NET Core Pivot Table of Syncfusion Essential JS 2 and more."
-platform: ej2-asp-core-Core
+platform: ej2-asp-core-mvc
 documentation: ug
 ---

-# Oracle Data Binding
+# Oracle in EJ2 ASP.NET Core Pivotview control

 This section describes how to retrieve data from Oracle database using [Oracle Managed Data Access](https://www.nuget.org/packages/Oracle.ManagedDataAccess) and bind it to the Pivot Table via a Web API controller.